zero-day-labs/riscv-iopmp/README.md

 The specification defines two ports for communication with the hardware: (i) Receiver Port, where the IP receives transaction requests and (ii) Initator Port, where the IP propagates the received transactions if all the checks pass.

 :warning: Currently, the only supported protocol is AXI.
-Additionally, we extended the default AXI interface with the NSAID field defined in the AMBA AXI Specification.
+Additionally, we extended the default AXI interface with the NSAID field defined in the [AMBA AXI Specification](https://developer.arm.com/documentation/ihi0022/latest/) (Section A11.1).
 This 4 bit field supplies a Non-secure Access Identiﬁer (NSAID) alongside the transaction request, which we use to assess the RRID of the transaction.

 ![bus_interface_overview](doc/bus_interface_overview.png)